Growth (film): Plot

 Kristen finds a large cemetery of numerous individuals, all dated 1989, and the mysterious figure attacks her and shoves the parasite in his mouth down hers.

 Marco and Jamie meet Larkin and another scientist, Dr. Macavire, who ask to see Justin.
 When Jamie and Marco run away to warn Justin, Jamie is kidnapped by the mysterious figure and taken back to his house.
 Justin finds Kristen's mutilated body as the militia approach him.
 Justin kills the militia men and Marco is killed in the crossfire.
 A policeman notices a parasite sliding back up Dr. Macavire's leg and shoots him.

 The mysterious figure reveals himself to be Mason Lane, Jamie's father, who explains he developed an antidote formula.
 Jamie escapes with the antidote to combat him and alert Larkin.
 Jamie douses Mason in salt water, killing him and releasing the parasites within him.
 Larkin and Jamie escape the laboratory as the parasites swarm after them.
 Larkin reveals that Dr. Macavire was trying to lure Jamie with suggestions of inheritance of the island, assuming that Jamie had carried the antidote with her.

 Larkin tells Jamie to get one of the boats to escape, but Justin emerges to stop them.
 Justin kills Larkin and pleads with Jamie not to leave him on the island.
 Jamie escapes without him, only to discover she is infected as well.
 She jumps into the sea to destroy the parasites.

 An epilogue set in South Korea six months later suggests the parasites are still active.

+Cast

 Release

 Anchor Bay Entertainment released Growth on DVD September 7, 2010.